NATIONAL DAY OF THE COWBOY

 The era of the cowboy began after the Civil War in the heart of Texas.
 Cattle were herded long before this time, but in Texas, they grew wild and unchecked.
 As the country expanded, the demand for beef in the northern territories and states increased.
 With nearly 5 million head of cattle, cowboys moved the herds on long drives to where the profits were.

 Where the dust settles reveals much of the stoic truth of the American cowboy and cowgirl.
 The life of a cowboy required a particular ability to live in a frontier world.
-To do so requires respect, loyalty and a willingness to work hard.
+To do so requires respect, loyalty, and a willingness to work hard.

 HOW TO OBSERVE NATIONAL DAY OF THE COWBOY

 Celebrate with a cowboy you know and post on social media using #NationalDayOfTheCowboy.
-Enjoy a western novel or movie, attend a rodeo and embrace the cowboy way of life.
+Enjoy a western novel or movie, attend a rodeo, and embrace the cowboy way of life.

 According to the National Day of the Cowboy Organization, this day “…is a day set aside to celebrate the contributions of the Cowboy and Cowgirl to America’s culture and heritage.”
 The NDOC continuously pursues national recognition of National Day of the Cowboy.
-Currently, 11 states recognize this day.
+Currently, 14 states recognize this day.
 The first celebration was in 2005.

 23 July 2022

 22 July 2023